ASBESTOS AND LEAD-BASED PAINT ABATEMENT REQUIREMENTS AT BROWNFIELDS/VOLUNTARY CLEANUP PROGRAM SITES

 2. Copies of all abatement notification forms sent to the department or department-delegated local agency.

-3. General description of abatement techniques to be used in each area of the building and on each different material (e.g., the work will be done in a sealed area, using glove bags).
+3. General description of abatement techniques to be used in each area of the building and on each different material (for example, the work will be done in a sealed area, using glove bags).

 4. The name of the contractor who will perform the work and a statement that the contractor is a Missouri licensed asbestos abatement contractor.